 That's an extremely good question, and one to which we do not entirely know the answer (Dermitzakis et al. 2005).
 UCEs have been associated with gene regulation (Pennachio et al. 2006) and development (Sandelin et al. 2004, Woolfe et al. 2004) and we generally assume that UCEs must be important by the very nature of their near-universal conservation across extremely divergent taxa.
 However, gene knockouts of UCE loci in mice resulted in viable, fertile offspring (Ahituv et al. 2007), suggesting that their role in the biology of the genome may be cryptic.

-From the resulting set of UCEs shared among a taxonomic group, we design sequence capture (AKA solution hybrid selection sensu Gnirke et al. 2009) probes that are similar in sequence to the UCE loci we are targeting.
-These probe sets differ in number and composition, depending on the types of questions we are asking and the taxa with which we are working.
-Once we design a probe set, we follow sequence capture protocols to enrich DNA libraries for the target UCEs, usually in multiplex.
-Following enrichment, we sequence the DNA enriched for UCEs using massively parallel sequencing.
+From a set of UCEs shared among a taxonomic group, we design sequence capture (AKA solution hybrid selection sensu Gnirke et al. 2009) baits that are similar in sequence to the UCE loci we are targeting.
+These bait sets differ in number and composition, depending on the types of questions we are asking and the taxa with which we are working.
+Once we design a bait set, we follow sequence capture protocols to enrich DNA libraries for the target UCEs, usually in multiplex.
+Following enrichment, we sequence the DNA enriched for UCEs using massively parallel sequencing, usually on Illumina platforms.

 The most complex part of using UCEs to understand evolutionary relationships, population structure, and population relationships is analyzing the DNA sequence data.
 We have created several software packages and we're working on tutorials to help get you started.
 Many of the steps, at this point, require that you are comfortable working with computer software on the command line.
 We encourage everyone interested to get the software and contribute to the effort of documenting, improving, and extending our computer code.